adesu7/MDHS/readme.md

 - Ongoing work is needed to optimize prompts for more realistic patient-like responses.

 ## Contributing
 We welcome contributions to improve this educational tool.
-Please feel free to submit issues or pull requests.
+Please feel free to submit pull requests.

 ## Disclaimer
 This is an experimental teaching tool and should not be treated as a reliable source of medical or dental information.
 It is designed for educational purposes only.